rdeepak2002/web-video-chat/README.md

 ## Part 00 - Project Setup (https://youtu.be/UdC2CUp6if8)

+Goal: Create the skeleton for this project and push the code to GitHub

-Note: for Windows, use 'dir' instead of 'ls', and 'rd /s /q' instead of 'rm -rf'
+Note: For Windows, use 'dir' instead of 'ls', and 'rd /s /q' instead of 'rm -rf'

 How to setup the skeleton for the project: